 • Tour, interview, and assessment reminders via email and application deadline compliance monitoring

-• Personalized tour and application tracking information available online 24x7 via private login, including weekly reminders of upcoming scheduled appointments
+• Personalized tour and application tracking information available online 24x7 via private login, including

 • For applicants to grades 6-12, recommendations regarding extracurricular activities